gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 a method, focusing on specific sites, is useful for both community ecology and conservation biology, as it highlights areas that are most important for their research or conservation values.
 However, the use of LCBD indices is currently limited in two ways.
-First, LBCD indices are typically used on smaller regional scales with relatively few sites, for example on fish communities at intervals along a river stream [@Legendre2013BetDiv].
-Second, LCBD calculation methods require complete information on community composition, such as a community composition matrix Y, thus they are inappropriate for partially sampled sites, let alone for unsampled ones.
+First, LBCD indices are typically used on local or regional scales with relatively few sites, for example on fish communities at intervals along a river stream [@Legendre2013BetDiv].
+Second, LCBD calculation methods require complete information on community composition, such as a community composition matrix $Y$, thus they are inappropriate for partially sampled sites, let alone for unsampled ones.
 Accordingly, the method is of limited use to identify areas with exceptional biodiversity in regions with poor and sparse sampling.
 However, predictive approaches are increasingly common